Fresh - Sourced - Tasted

 Storing Extra Virgin Olive Oil

-Olive oil is a perishable product and should be stored in a dark place, tightly covered.
+Olive oil is a perishable product and should be stored in a cool, dark place, tightly covered.
 The refrigerator is not a good place, contrary to many what books say.
 Neither is next to the stove or oven - the heat will degrade the quality of the oil.
+Light, heat and oxygen are enemies of extra virgin olive oil.
+Try to buy oils in dark glass bottles and use it quickly!

 Unopened, the bottled oil should last up to 18 months.
 Once it's been opened, we recommend finishing the bottle within a few months.